gmc-code/PC-microbit-micropython/docs/lessons/Show_text.rst

     | Display letters/digits of a string, float or integer, in sequence.
     | Each letter, digit is shown with ``delay`` milliseconds between them.
+    | The default delay is 400ms.
+When no delay is specified the default of 400ms is used.
     | The delay can be specified with the parameter name as in ``display.show('Hi', delay=400)``, or just as a number as in ``display.show('Hi', 400)``.

 To show the string, "Hi", with a short delay of 200ms: